codecrypt1/deflated-pappadam/README.md

 ## Idea

-The project is essentially a blockchain based, NFT driven donation platform where we create a scenario where both the benefactors and recipient gets maximum advantage over every single donation made.
+The project is essentially a blockchain based, NFT driven donation platform where we create a scenario in which both the benefactors and recipient gets maximum advantage over every single donation made.

 ## Stack Implementation